Leadership

 - Conflict Management

-Your coach we will be a member of the APL faculty who will be assigned to partner with you to engage in conversation about how to maximize your leadership skill development and apply these skills in addressing your leadership challenges and engage with you throughout the program.
+Your coach we will be a member of the APL faculty who will be assigned to partner with you throughout the program to engage in conversation about how to maximize your growth and vitality as a leader.